martinhbramwell/CellMergeWorkAround/README.md

            + - logs
            + - tests

-CellMergeWorkAround will not work without parts of gspread, so you need copy the gspread subdirectory into CellMergeWorkAround, so as to end up with this:
+CellMergeWorkAround will not work without parts of gspread, so you need to move the gspread subdirectory into CellMergeWorkAround, so as to end up with this:

     /-+
       + - CellMergeWorkAround
 	      + - gspread
-      + - gspread
 	          -+ - docs
 	           + - gspread
 	           + - logs
 	           + - tests

 Also, you may want to be able to email your remote user to get them to tell Google your access attempts are authorized anmd should be permitted.
-Run the gspread/prepSMTP.py and retrieve the values from the foot of the file test_parms.py
+Run the CellMergeWorkAround/gspread/prepSMTP.py and retrieve the values from the foot of the file test_parms.py

 Usage